Privacy Policy.

 It’s your personal data and you have certain rights relating to it.
 When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication.

-● request a copy of your personal data, or ask us to restrict processing your personal data or delete it.
+- request a copy or correction of your personal data, or ask us to restrict processing your personal data or delete it.
 Note that deleted data will no longer be recoverable.

 If you’re not happy with how we are processing your personal data, please let us know by getting in touch from the Contact Us page.
 We will review and investigate your complaint, and try to get back to you within a reasonable time frame.